The Directed Spanning Forest in the Hyperbolic space: Definition of the hyperbolic DSF and general settings

 \end{definition}

-The existence of the limit (\ref{E:horodistance}) is proved in Appendix B. The quantity $\mathcal{H}_I(z)$ can be interpreted as a measure of the distance between $z$ and $I$.
+The existence of the limit (\ref{E:defhorodistance}) is proved in \cite[Appendix B]{version_longue}.
 Any change of the origin point $z_0$ only affects the function $\mathcal{H}_I$ up to an additive constant.
 So $\mathcal{H}_I$ is naturally defined modulo an additive constant.

-The level sets of $\mathcal{H}_I$, that is a sets of points at the same horodistance to $I$, are called \emph{horospheres} (centerered at $I$).
-Horospheres in $(I,ds_I^2)$ and $(H,ds_H^2)$ are represented in Figure \ref{fig:horospheres}.
+The level sets of $\mathcal{H}_I$, i.e. the sets of points at the same horodistance to $I$, are called \emph{horospheres} (centerered at $I$).
+Horospheres in $(H,ds_H^2)$ are represented in Figure \ref{fig:horospheres}.